karolklimonczykk/Graph-algorithms/README.md

 </p>
 <p align="center">
 <b>Step 5:</b>
-</p>
-<p align="center">Delete node 3 from queue and add it into visited.
+elete node 3 from queue and add it into visited.
 Insert all neighbors of node 3 to queue.
 Since all the neighbors of node 3 are already present, we will not insert them again.
+</p>
+<p align="center">D
 <img src="https://cdn.programiz.com/sites/tutorial2program/files/graph-bfs-step-4.png" alt="step5" width="80%">
 </p>
 <p align="center">